 Funded in 2012 by Stanford University academics, Coursera quickly became one of the leading online learning startup.
 Offering 3,200 courses and hundreds of specializations, it has already attracted more than 40M users.
 Coursera started by partnering up with major universities such as Columbia or John Hopkins and offering university teaching to all.
 Today it also offers classes to NGOs, governments and private companies by specifically building vocational courses for them.
 With a total funding of $330M, the company boosts $170M in revenue.
 Coursera plans to grow globally and develop in AI and robotics.

-Coursera has been featured in 95 Youtube content with almost 163M reach.
-The creator mentioning them the most was Google Cloud Platform with 66 mentions.
+Coursera has been featured in 1,478 YouTube content with almost 163M reach.
+The creator mentioning them the most was The Engineer Guy with 200 mentions.

 The platform offering celebrity-taught video courses was launched in 2015.
 Film lessons from Scorsese, tennis classes from Serena Williams, comedy from Judd Apatow or photographic teachings from Annie Leibovitz - these are some of the few courses the public can take given by A-list personalities.
 Within a few months of launching, MasterClass already sold 30,000 sign-ups for their platform.
 While declining to publish a valuation, the platform has raised $130M so far and is offering around 1,000 lessons.
 Since 2018, MasterClass has also added support for mobile devices.
 They are also offering a new kind of subscription model which has proved to be a success - allowing customers to sign up for an annual fee of $180 instead of just one course for $90.